-In today’s Tuesday Travel Review I take on the beautiful island of St. Lucia in the British Virgin Islands.
+In today’s Tuesday Travel Review I take on the beautiful island of St. Lucia.

 The resort in general was really beautiful.
 They offered a free plantation tour which included a guided hike to see the infamous Piton mountains.
 (Most people pay to enter the park to hike the trails) In addition to this hike, a fresh breakfast buffet was offered every morning.
 It had a range of local fruits, breads, and drinks which were always really good.
 The scenery was so peaceful on the resort.
 Especially around the pool area.
 Although we didn’t get to spend a lot of time there, I definitely had to take several pictures for my memories.

-Another awesome thing about this resort, is that they offered a free shuttle to and from the beach.
+Another awesome thing about this resort is that they offered a free shuttle to and from the beach.
 (Sugar beach) We spent about four hours there soaking in some sun, talking with the locals, and we were even given free guided snorkeling by two of the locals.
-Sugar beach is located at the base of the Pitons and has the most beautiful turquoise water I’ve ever see.
-The weather in St. Lucia can go from hot and humid the sunny and raining at any moment.
+Sugar beach is located at the base of the Pitons and has the most beautiful turquoise water I’ve ever seen.
+The weather in St. Lucia can go from hot and humid to sunny and raining at any moment.
 But its the kind of rain that is refreshing on such a hot day.

 That night, we decided to have dinner at another resort that is highly recommended on the island, Ledara resort.
 The food is a bit pricey for what you get but the views are out of this world.
 We ate dinner as the sun set.
 In St. Lucia it gets super dark really early.
 I mean like pitch black dark at around 7:00pm every day.
 So make sure you plan your activities accordingly.